| January

 The flow of many pilgrims — both Korean and foreign —

+continues.
 Even though Korea had about 20,000 Catholic

 martyrs from the mid-18th century until the late 19th